mitchg1983/mitchg1983.github.io/README.md

 Here are some inspiring words to live by from Mookie Wilson, former Center Fielder for the Mets.

->When I'm in a slump, I comfort myself by saying if I belive in dinosaurs, then somewhere, they must be believeing in me.
+>When I'm in a slump, I comfort myself by saying if I believe in dinosaurs, then somewhere, they must be believing in me.
 And if they believe in me, then I can believe in me.
 Then I bust out.

 ---
 ## Table Time